Kent State Kicks Off "Ask Me" Campaign for New School Year

 Transitioning to college is a big step for students -- and it can be an equally large transition for parents.
 As your child begins his or her college journey, you are beginning a journey of your own.
 You can feel comfortable knowing that there are many people at Kent State ready to help your son or daughter.
 These same people are eager to help you as well.
 Whatever you are helping your son or daughter do, you can turn to students, faculty and staff wearing "Ask Me" buttons for answers to any question you may have.

 It wasn't all that long ago when you were beginning your first day at Kent State.
 As a new Kent State student, you probably had many questions.
 Now it is your turn to provide the answers.
 Whether you are a member of a student organization, a student worker or a resident assistant, every student leader has a role to play in ensuring the next generation of Kent State students has an easy transition to college.
 Be a proud representative of Kent State by wearing your "Ask Me" button so that during Welcome Weekend, incoming freshmen will recognize you as someone who can help them.
-Become an example of excellence in action.
+Become a distinct example of Kent State.

 Every year you welcome new students into your classroom.
 Now, you can take that welcoming spirit one step further, as your students begin their educational journey, by wearing the "Ask Me" button.
 The "Ask Me" button allows students and parents to identify university faculty, like you, along with staff members and student leaders who are able to answer their questions.
 Everyone is a stakeholder in the success of Kent State University and its students.
-Be sure to wear your "Ask Me" button this fall and show your commitment to excellence in action.
+Be sure to wear your "Ask Me" button this fall and show your commitment to an undeniably Kent State experience.